 - If they had a meat-free lunch four years ago, they will probably still talk about it.

 – As exemplified by Urban Dictionary, most eco-hipsters are hypocrites.
 They believe that a backpacking trip to Vietnam could be deemed eco-friendly if they ask for not getting straws while ordering their Gin & Tonic.
-What annoys me is when you follow some “eco-friendly traveler” on Instagram and they have been in London, Washington, Ho-Chi-Minh and Shanghai in only two weeks.
+What annoys me is when you follow some “eco-friendly traveler” on Instagram and they have been in London, Washington, Ho Chi Minh City and Shanghai in only two weeks.
 Yep…..very environmentally friendly lifestyle.

 - They love urban areas.
 You will never see an actual eco-hipster out in the woods.

-– The clothes they are wearing might look like its bought in some second-hand shop, but it`s not.
+- The clothes they are wearing might look like they’re bought in some second-hand shop, but they’re not.

 Why are eco-hipsters a threat to the planet?